 These steps must be followed before you apply for a work permit:

 - An employer must first offer you a job.

 - ESDC must normally provide a labour market opinion or “confirmation” of your job offer.

 - After ESDC confirms that a foreign national may fill the job, you apply to IRCC for your work permit.

 In special circumstances, you may be able to work in Canada without a work permit, e.g. foreign government representatives, military personnel, on-campus employment, news reporters, judges, clergy, etc. For a full list of jobs exempt from work permits, visit the IRCC website.

-To become a permanent resident based on your work skills or experience, you must apply under a category such as the Skilled Worker Program, the Canadian Experience Class or the Provincial Nominee Program (see Section 7.4).
+To become a permanent resident based on your work skills or experience, you must apply under a category such as the Skilled Worker Program, Express Entry or the Provincial Nominee Program (see Section 7.4).